Wallingford and Worthy Team up to Reshape The Office of the Commandant

 When reading a quote about leadership from Vince Lombardi, it is easy to understand why Admiral Farragut Academy’s Commandant, Todd Wallingford, lists the Packers as one of his favorite sports teams.

-“Everyone involved has a vision to return Farragut in some way to its roots in regard to a military structure and attitude,” said Wallingford, whose office is responsible for naval science, residential life, security and safety, student discipline, operations, and the well-being of the corps of cadets.
+“Everyone involved has a vision to return Farragut in some way to its roots in regard to a prep school structure and attitude,” said Wallingford, whose office is responsible for naval science, residential life, security and safety, student discipline, operations, and the well-being of the corps of cadets.
 “The alumni look at the tradition and they have a sense of pride with regard to Farragut’s foundation.
 The feedback I’ve received has been incredibly positive.”

 As Worthy puts it, that leadership style equates to being “firm, but fair with the proper amount of dignity and compassion.”